-“I eat very healthy, but I can’t seem to lose weight!”
+“I eat very healthily, but I can’t seem to lose weight!”

 Does this resonate with you?